seblau/BlackJack-Simulator/README.md

     ROUNDS = 10
     SHOE_SIZE = 8
     SHOE_PENETRATION = 0.2 # reshuffle after 80% of all cards are played
-    BET_SPREAD = 20.0 # Bet 20-times the money if the count is palyer-favorable
+    BET_SPREAD = 20.0 # Bet 20-times the money if the count is player-favorable

 ### Strategy

-Any strategy can be feeded into the simulator as a .csv file.
+Any strategy can be fed into the simulator as a .csv file.
 The default strategy that comes with this simulator looks like the following:

 ![Default Strategy](/documentation/strategy.png?raw=true)